onePlusLin/mlek/docs/sections/customizing.md

 It covers common major steps: The application main loop creation, a description of the NN model, and inference execution.

-In addition, few useful examples are provided: Reading user input, printing into console, and drawing images into MPS3 LCD.
+In addition, some useful examples are provided: Printing into console, and drawing images into MPS3 LCD.

 For example: